mmteles/GTMarket/TESTING_GUIDE.md

 - **Console**: Should see "New session started: session-..."

 ### ✅ Send Message
-- **Action**: Type "I need help creating an SOP for customer onboarding"
+- **Action**: Type "I need help creating an GTM Strategy for customer onboarding"
 - **Expected**:
   - Your message appears in conversation area
   - AI responds with guidance